An Essential Guide to WordPress Accessibility (Part 2)

 In addition to using the default options of the WordPress editor, also make sure that the content you embed from external sites or upload from your computer is accessible.
 For instance, videos must be close-captioned so that people with hearing impairments can watch them without information loss.

-4. Don’t Rely on WordPress Accessibility Plugins
+4. Avoid Over-Reliance on Accessibility Plugins

 While there are some accessibility plugins available for WordPress, it’s not a good idea to rely on these tools.
 People with disabilities tend to configure accessibility settings globally from their operating systems, browsers, screen readers, or other assistive technologies.